iThinkAle/Python/README.md

 # Python

-This repository contains all my files, work and lessons with Python.
+This repository contains all my files, works and lessons with Python.
 My IDEs: Jetbrains Pycharm, Microsoft VS Code.